 If resolution is achieved, the complaint specialist will prepare a brief “Resolution Notice”, identifying the issue(s) and the action(s) and /or remedies to be taken to assure settlement of the matter.
 This notice will be reviewed by the parties to assure they are in agreement.

 If the resolution listed on the agreement is acceptable to both the complainant and respondent, they will be asked to sign and date the document as being accepted.
-The complaint specialist will also sign and date the statement, provide a copy to each party, and place the original in the case file.
+The Complaint Specialist will also sign and date the statement, provide a copy to each party, and place the original in the case file.

-If a resolution requires some agreement or action by the Respondent or individuals other than those identified in the Resolution Notice, then those other individuals must be added to the document, and must also sign, date it and receive a copy of the fully executed “Resolution Notice”.
+If a resolution requires some agreement or action by the Respondent or individuals other than those identified in the Resolution Notice, those other individuals must be added to the document, and must also sign, date it and receive a copy of the fully executed “Resolution Notice”.

 If agreement is signed and dated, resolution is achieved, and the case is closed, the Complaint Log must be updated to reflect resolution.